The Best Backyard Swing Sets for Kids

 Best Overall Swing Set

-Keep the whole neighborhood entertained with this solid cedar swing set, which includes a wavy slide, a trio of swings, a climbing wall and a tic-tac-toe game.
-The playhouse is covered by a heavy-duty vinyl canopy to provide shade while kids play with the telescope and steering wheel.
+Keep the whole neighborhood entertained with this solid cedar swing set, which includes a wavy slide, a trio of swings, a climbing wall and monkey bars.
+The playhouse is covered by a sturdy wooden roof to provide shade while kids play with the telescope.
 Underneath is a picnic table for grabbing a snack and making mudpies.
-Recommended for ages 3 to 11, the set comes ready to assemble with pre-cut, pre-stained and pre-drilled lumber.
+Recommended for ages 3 to 10, the set comes ready to assemble with pre-cut, pre-stained and pre-drilled lumber.

 Best Swing Set for All Ages

-From littles to bigs, this swing set has something for kids ages 3 to 12.
-They'll be able to climb to the top, which is covered to give kids a spot out of the sun, with the ladder or the colorful climbing wall, and then slide back down to earth.
-In addition to two swings, there's also a fun clubhouse.
+From littles to bigs, this swing set has something for kids ages 3 to 10.
+They'll be able to climb to the top, which is covered to give kids a spot out of the sun, with the ladder, climbing rope or the colorful climbing wall, and then slide back down to the earth.
+In addition to two swings, there's also a fun clubhouse, sand pit and trapeze rings.

 Best Climbing Swing Set for Younger Kids

-For kiddos that aren't ready for a full climbing wall, this set has a cool climber with attached rope to give them the uphill experience.
-A long, wavy slide, wooden seesaw and pair of swings will keep them busy as long as the sun is shining.
-Easily roll up the removable canvas sunshades to be moved throughout the structure for additional shade.
+For kiddos that aren't ready for a full climbing wall, this set has a petite climbing wall for younger kids.
+A long wave slide, a covered playhouse with a vinyl chalk wall, a sandbox and a pair of swings will keep them busy as long as the sun is shining.

 Best Budget Wood Swing Set